Listen to the Podcast

-If right now were in a democratic based economy, we’re doing, let’s just say, taking the statistics off the sheet there, 1.92%
+If right now we're in a democratic based economy, we’re doing, let’s say, taking the statistics off the sheet there, 1.92%

-And then, we move into a republican based, why does this happen?
-And we get to, let’s just say only .64% growth on the economy.
+And then, we move into a Republican based, why does this happen?
+And we get to, let’s say only .64% growth on the economy.

-Well, there’s going to be a lot of people that say, “I didn’t make it”, they’re looking at themselves, “I didn’t make that 1.92% or 5% or 2%”, whatever the economy was, “I’m not in a better situation”.
-A lot of it is “I focused”, it’s not enough compared to other people.
+Well, there’s going to be a lot of people that say, “I didn’t make it,” they’re looking at themselves, “I didn’t make that 1.92% or 5% or 2%”, whatever the economy was, “I’m not in a better situation.”
+A lot of it is “I focused,” it’s not enough compared to other people.
 So they’ll start comparing themselves, so it might be it’s not enough.
-This is a quick basic idea, this is what people could be saying to themselves.
+This is a quick basic idea, and this is what people could be saying to themselves.

 There are a lot of factors influencing your vote

-In reality, on a big picture sense, there’s a lot more factors to consider than just economics, so I fully understand that, there’s going to be a lot of other things that you’ll be considering, about how honest, dishonest one person is, about terrorism, global issues and just a lot of other factors to consider before voting for a candidate, but when we look at the stock market, and we look at economics, how would you position yourself with one candidate versus another?
+In reality, in a big picture sense, there are a lot more factors to consider than just economics, so I fully understand that, there’s going to be a lot of other things that you’ll be feeling, about how honest, dishonest one person is, about terrorism, global issues and just a lot of other factors to consider before voting for a candidate, but when we look at the stock market, and we look at economics, how would you position yourself with one candidate versus another?

 Look at the overall market first